fledge-iot/fledge/docs/quick_start.rst

 Installing FogLAMP
 ==================

 FogLAMP is extremely lightweight and can run on inexpensive edge devices, sensors and actuator boards.
 For the purposes of this manual, we assume that all services are running on a Raspberry Pi running the Raspbian operating system.
+Be sure your system has plenty of storage available for data readings.

+If your system does not have Raspbian pre-installed, you can find instructions on downloading and installing it at https://www.raspberrypi.org/downloads/raspbian/

 You can obtain FogLAMP in two ways: